Personal profile

 Daniela’s research explores the intersection of law, technology, and culture.
 She is interested in collaborative authorship, artificial intelligence, the disruption new technology has brought to copyright law, regulation of the internet, the interaction between law and social norms, the international IP system, philosophy of IP, and the regulation of cultural property.
 Her work embraces comparative and inter-disciplinary methods and she is keen to engage directly with stakeholders.

-Daniela is currently exploring the challenges artificial intelligence might pose for copyright law.
-She has recently discussed her research at a global conference organised by the World Intellectual Property Organisation (WIPO) and UK Intellectual Property Office, and as an expert commentator at WIPO’s Second and Third Conversations on AI and IP.
+Daniela has also written on the challenges artificial intelligence might pose for copyright law both from the perspective of 'inputs' and 'outputs'.
+She has discussed her research at a global conference organised by the World Intellectual Property Organisation (WIPO) and UK Intellectual Property Office, and as an expert commentator at WIPO’s Second and Third Conversations on AI and IP.
 Daniela’s research has been published in top academic journals and she has presented her work in Australia, the UK, Europe and North America.

 Research student supervision